-What are the top-recommended picture books of 2021?
+What are the best picture books of 2021?
 It’s been a fantastic year in publishing with stunning writing, kid-approved page-turners, and meaningful topics with more representation than we’ve ever seen.

 These new picture books make great read alouds for younger children –but also for older children as well.
 Remember that picture books are also for Elementary-age readers as well as toddlers and preschoolers.